IBM/ibm-cloud-functions-cloudant-trigger/README.md

 }
 ```

-## Create action sequence and map to trigger
-Create an OpenWhisk action from the JavaScript function that we just created.
+Create an OpenWhisk action from the JavaScript function.
 ```bash
 wsk action create process-change process-change.js
 ```

-OpenWhisk actions are stateless code snippets that can be invoked explicitly or in response to an event.
-To verify the creation of our action, invoke the action explicitly using the code below and pass the parameters using the `--param` command line argument.
+To verify the creation of our action and unit test its logic, invoke the action explicitly using the code below and pass the parameters using the `--param` command line arguments.
 ```bash
 wsk action invoke \
   --blocking \